kadena-io/kuro/kadena-beta/docs/KadenaBeta-v1.md

 ##### Replay From Disk

 On startup but before `kadenaserver` goes online, it will replay from origin each persisted transaction.
-If you would like to start fresh, you will need to delete the sqlite DB's prior to startup.
+If you would like to start fresh, you will need to delete the SQLite DB's prior to startup.

 ##### Core Count

 By default `kadenaserver` is configured use as many cores as are available.
 In a distributed setting, this is generally a good default; in a local setting, it is not.
-Because each node needs 8 cores to function at peak performance, running multiple nodes locally when clusterSize * 8 > available cores can cause the nodes to obstruct eachother (and thereby trigger an election).
+Because each node needs 8 cores to function at peak performance, running multiple nodes locally when clusterSize * 8 > available cores can cause the nodes to obstruct each other (and thereby trigger an election).

 To avoid this, the `demo/start.sh` script restricts each node to 4 cores via the `+RTS -N4 -RTS` flags.
 You may use these, or any other flags found in [GHC RTS Options](https://downloads.haskell.org/~ghc/7.10.3/docs/html/users_guide/runtime-control.html#rts-opts-compile-time) to configure a given node should you wish to.